-During the years ended December 31, 2019 and 2018, the Company recognized revenue of \$8.8 million and \$9.6 million, respectively, in the Company's consolidated statements of operations and comprehensive loss under the Takeda Collaboration Agreement.
-No revenue was earned in 2017 under the Takeda Collaboration Agreement as it became effective in April 2018.
-The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue at December 31, 2019 is \$151.6 million, of which \$88.2 million is included in current liabilities.
+Through December 31, 2020, the Company had recognized revenue of \$37.0 million under the Takeda Collaboration Agreement as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss.
+During the years ended December 31, 2020 and 2019, the Company recognized revenue of \$18.6 million and \$8.8 million, respectively, under the Takeda Collaboration Agreement in the Company's consolidated statements of operations and comprehensive loss.
+The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue at December 31, 2020 is \$133.0 million, of which \$91.6 million is included in current liabilities.
 The Company expects to recognize revenue for the portion of the deferred revenue that relates to the research and development services for each Category 1 Program and the Category 2 Programs as costs are incurred over the remaining research term.
 The Company expects to recognize revenue for the portion of the deferred revenue that relates to the material right for each Category 1 Program option upon Takeda's exercise of such option, or immediately as each option expires unexercised.
-The aggregate amount of the transaction price included in accounts receivable at December 31, 2019 is \$50.0 million, of which \$20.0 million is included in current assets.
+The aggregate amount of the transaction price included in accounts receivable at December 31, 2020 is \$30.0 million, all of which is included in current assets.